Skip to main content

 Image

-Brendan F. Boyle was born and raised in the Olney neighborhood of Pennsylvania’s 2nd Congressional District.
-As the son of a janitor and school crossing guard, Congressman Boyle was the first in his family to attend college.
-He went to the University of Notre Dame on an academic scholarship, where he earned a bachelor's degree in Government and completed the Hesburgh Program in Public Service.
-Congressman Boyle later attended graduate school at Harvard University's John F. Kennedy School of Government.
-He graduated from Harvard in 2005, earning a master's degree in Public Policy.
+Congressman Brendan F. Boyle was born and raised in the city of Philadelphia.
+The son of an immigrant, Congressman Boyle’s father was a janitor for SEPTA and his mother was a school crossing guard.
+The first in his family to attend college, he attended the University of Notre Dame and later graduated from Harvard University’s John F. Kennedy School of Government with a master's degree in Public Policy.